Isla Grande, Colombia: Cocktails in the Caribbean Sea on the Rosario Islands

 I recommend spending a minimum of 2 nights on Colombia’s Isla Grande (or any other of the Rosario Islands), because the boat times to and from Cartagena mean this is the only way to get a real day out of it.
 Accommodation on the Rosario Islands is limited, and swings wildly from budget hostel to luxury resort with few options in between.
 ‘Glampackers’ may find themselves a little stuck in the middle.

-Another option for lower-budget accommodation is the beautiful Kokomo Cabaña; between its beach, jetty and pool you can’t really go wrong!
+Another option for lower-budget accommodation is the lovely Eco Hotel Las Palmeras; loved for its family-run vibes and relaxing roundhouse.
 This one is really good value for money compared to other places on offer on Isla Grande.
 Colombia isn’t cheap everywhere!!

 On the other end of the scale, there are a smattering of high-end hotels and even private islands for those who have a higher budget and a taste for all things fancy.
 Some of the best resort experiences on Isla Grande are basking on a sun-lounger amidst the utter perfection of Hotel Isla del Sol and appreciating the nature that surrounds you from the luxury of your marble-bathroomed cabin at Hotel San Pedro de Majagua.